InMediCode/at.ac.tuwien.algodat_1.ss16/README.md

-# Programming task for algodat 1 SS16 at Technical University Vienna
+# Algodat 1 SS16

-More details see pa1_angabe.pdf
+Programming task for algodat 1 at Technical University Vienna More details see pa1_angabe.pdf